smaht-dac/smaht-pipeline-utils/docs/yaml_software.rst

 Software
 ========

-This documentation provides a comprehensive guide to the template structure necessary for implementing *Software* objects in CGAP.
+This documentation provides a comprehensive guide to the template structure necessary for implementing *Software* objects.
 These objects enable users to codify information to track and version specific softwares used by the pipeline.

 Template